alexyorke/star.js/README.md

 Here, it is more likely that the user typed "34" instead of "23" because of how close the number keys are on the keyboard compared to the distance from 8 and 3 to 2 and 3.

+### Why Star.js is a bit different than a spell checker

+Star doesn't try to correct every single word; it knows the correct spelling of the word that you meant to type, and compares them against the words that you did type.
+Here's a comparison of a general spell checker against Star:

+*Super-bad-misspelled-sentence:* The ayoxk bepwn dpx kimped ovwe the laxy soh

+*Correction I want to make:* quick*

+*Star.js:* ayoxk -> quick (correctly identifies misspelled word)

+*Conventional spell checker suggestions:* aux, askoa, Axons, ataxic... (and no suggestion for "quick"!)

+This is because spell checkers put heavy emphasis on the first letter of the word being correct, which is not always the case.
+They also use prouncination cues to determine whether a word is spelled correctly.

+Star.js doesn't use prouncination, and it doesn't focus tonnes on the first letter: it looks at keys that are close to the letter that you may be trying to type--and a few other things--to determine whether the correction should correct that word.
+Each misspelled word is given a ranking on how likely it could have been created by looking at the keys which are closer to each letter on the keyboard, along with calculating a modified version of the levenshtein distance, and the highest ranking word is automatically corrected, if it is not a perfect match.

 ### Demo

 A demo is available at https://decagon.github.io/star.js/ (thanks to @njt1982 for getting the demo working nicely)